 Conductor Cynthia Woods mined the mystery from the slow passages, pulling cool smoky tones from the strings and commanding glittering climaxes from the full ensemble.

 (Aaron Keebaugh, Boston Classical Review)

 Cheers to Woods and the Cambridge Symphony Orchestra for a …Firebird with nuanced hue, elevated gesture and multifaceted orchestration

 (David Paterson, Boston Musical Intelligencer)

-Hailed as a conductor with gusto and exuberance (Jim McDonald, the Boston Musical Intelligencer) whose performances have dynamic and immersing outcomes (John Galigour, the Sun Valley News), and recognized for her intelligent and out of the ordinary programming (Vance Koven, Boston Musical Intelligencer), Ms. Woods has become a recognized and respected conductor in the Boston community and beyond.
+Hailed as a conductor with gusto and exuberance (Jim McDonald, Boston Musical Intelligencer) whose performances have dynamic and immersing outcomes (John Galigour, Sun Valley News), and recognized for her intelligent and out of the ordinary programming (Vance Koven, Boston Musical Intelligencer), Ms. Woods has become a recognized and respected conductor in the Boston community and beyond.
 The Music Director for the Cambridge Symphony Orchestra, Ms. Woods is also a frequent guest conductor, having performed across the U.S., Europe and South America.